wizardwoes/site/content/reading-list/_index.md

 type: reading-list
 ---

-# current
-- {{< cite-book "thompsonMakingEnglishWorking1966" >}}
-- The Grand Titration
-- Nanjing Lectures (2016-2019)
-- The Foundation Pit
-- Culture and Society

----

 ## why?
 - less a flex and more a personal history
 - show importance based on number of times cited?